mreinstein/snabbdom-valve/README.md

 ## TODO

-* play the in-between audio clicks more uniformly
+* pixel-perfect drag handling (there is a little oddness at the very beginning of the drag)
-* consider replacing howler with native html5 audio (Howler is kind of a large module)
+* replace howler with native html5 audio?
+(Howler is kind of a large module)
-* fix the handle positioning within the viewbox
+* tighten up handle positioning within the SVG viewbox
-* arrows indicating available handle motion
+* arrows indicating available handle motion?

 ## Notes Links and References